nosidam48/CDI/README.md

 ## Technical Notes
   * This web app utilizes Javascript, React, Node, Express, MySQL and Sequelize.
+  * Auth0's authentication service is used to verify user credentials.
+Routes are protected based on whether a user is a visitor, donor or admin.
   * Uses multer to allow handling of forms that include both text and binary images.
+  * Uses Amazon S3 to store uploaded photos.
+  * A loading spinner and messages are used to alert users when a task is still being run or has completed.

 ***
 ## Screenshots